-The Los Angeles Department of Water and Power (LADWP) is proposing to replace the existing underground and marine electrode portions of the Sylmar Ground Return System (SGRS).
+The Los Angeles Department of Water and Power (LADWP) is proposing to replace the existing DC marine electrode portions of the Sylmar Ground Return System (SGRS).
 The existing SGRS is an integral component of the Pacific Direct Current Intertie (PDCI) Transmission Line, which transmits bulk power between Los Angeles and the Pacific Northwest.

 The IEC Team is responsible for supporting LADWP on the study, permitting, and design of the Shoreline and Marine portion of the SGRS Project.
 Based on the approved design, the IEC Team will then prepare a Request for Proposal (RFP) to provide services to procure and construct the marine DC electrode for the Sylmar Converter Station.

 March 2016 - IEC is continuing to provide electrical engineering support for PG&E hydroelectric projects as part of a contractor engineering team.
 IEC's tasks include: engineering services for the PG&E Dutch Flat Governor replacement design; Helms Power Plant electrical engineering analysis; Rock Creek Power House arc flash remediation design; and Electra Power House arc flash remediation design.